simonmonk/raspirobotboard2/README.md

 Attach the RRB2 to your Raspberry Pi.
 You do not need to attach batteries, motors or anything else to the RRB2 just yet.
 For now you can just power it through the Pi's normal USB power connector.

-Run Some Tests from the Python Console Now that everything is installed, we can experiment with the RaspiRobot Board v2, without any motors
+Lets run some tests from the Python Console now that everything is installed.
+We can experiment with the RaspiRobot Board v2, even without any motors

 Open a Python console (Python2 not 3) by typing the following into a Terminal window:
 `$ sudo python`